OS X Yosemite How to Restore MAC to factory settings

 How to factory reset macbook yosemite?

 If you’re selling or giving away your Mac, you’ll want to reset it to factory settings first.
-This will delete all of your personal files and information and put the computer back to how it was when you first got it.
-The steps to factory reset mac yosemite OS.
+This will delete all of your personal files and information.
+The computer will return to how it was when you first got it.
+The steps to factory reset the Mac Yosemite OS.

 Here’s how to do it: